Chicago’s Constellation Performing Arts Announces Inaugural Sound & Gravity Festival

 The week-long event features Bill Callahan, Mdou Moctar, Body/Head, Jeff Parker, William Tyler & more

-In recent years, we’ve encountered a decent amount of discussion claiming that the music festival format is becoming obsolete as attendance dwindles, and many have called it quits.
-Maybe that’s all true, or maybe those statements pertain primarily to the more orthodox and corporate-backed formats that have long epitomized them for most people.
+In recent years, we’ve encountered plenty of discussion claiming that the music festival format is becoming obsolete as attendance dwindles, and many have called it quits.
+Maybe that’s all true, or maybe those statements pertain primarily to the more orthodox, corporate-backed formats that have long epitomized them for most people.
 If the influencer-filled rage fests and glorified frat parties need to wilt and fade away, so be it, as long as the smaller operations with more cultural aims and innovative approaches continue to sustain themselves.
-If you block out the noise, there are still some tremendous festivals carving out their own space with new ones sprouting up all the time.
-The latest one beckoning us across the country is Chicago‘s Sound And Gravity.
+They may receive less hype, but if you block out the noise, there are still some tremendous festivals carving out their own space and new ones sprouting up all the time.
+The latest eveent beckoning us across the country is Chicago‘s Sound And Gravity.
 The inaugural lineup has just been announced and this thing looks to have some real potential.
 If nothing else, they are boasting a monster lineup.

 One indicator that the age of the festival as we know it might be in decline is the end of Pitchfork Music Festival.
-After 19 years, the P4k announced that 2024 would be its final installment of the Chicago event.
-A statement on the festival website about the “difficult decision” to pull the plug acknowledges how “the music festival landscape continues to evolve rapidly.”
+After 19 years, P4k announced that 2024 would be its final installment in Chicago.
+A statement on the event website about the “difficult decision” to pull the plug acknowledges how “the music festival landscape continues to evolve rapidly.”
 In the same message, they thank “Mike Reed for founding the Festival and for [his] inspiring vision.”

-Along with being a renowned jazz and improv musician who has collaborated with such notable artists as Matthew Shipp, Julian Priester, Mary Halvorson, and Rob Mazurek, Mike Reed, wears several hats.
+Mike Reed wears several hats, along with being a renowned jazz and improv musician who has collaborated with such notable artists as Matthew Shipp, Julian Priester, Mary Halvorson, and Rob Mazurek.
 The musician, composer, bandleader, and arts presenter is deeply embedded in the Chicago arts community, not only as a performer, but as a founder and producer of events.
 Back in 2000, he and cornetist Josh Berman started the Sunday Transmission music series at The Hungry Brain tavern.
 In 2016, Reed took ownership of the local bar/venue, which is credited as “a fulcrum for live creative music and socially-driven public programs.”
 As well as being the current programming chair of the Chicago Jazz Festival, he helped start the summer music series Downtown Sounds held in Millennum Park.
 Mike remains involved in the programming for the free weekly event, which boasts an eclectic lineup of music from the worlds of indie rock, world music, and contemporary soul.
 Furthermore, Reed is a member of Chicago’s Association for the Advancement of Creative Musicians (AACM), where he served as vice-chairperson between 2009-2011.
 A 60 year old institution, the AACM‘s mission statement is to “sustain a creative community and new platforms for experimentation and innovation in music.”
-Sound And Gravity is only Mike Reed‘s latest example of embodying that ethos and progressing it forward.
+Sound And Gravity is Mike Reed‘s latest example of embodying that ethos and progressing it forward.

 Tickets for Sound & Gravity go on sale on Wednesday, May 7 at 11am CT, and can be purchased HERE.
 Ticket options include an all-event four-day pass at $240, a single-day pass at $95, and a Wednesday opening night pass at $45.

-One really cool thing about the festival is that they’ve already made the schedule available to view on the website.
-That can be viewed by clicking HERE.
+One cool thing about the festival is that they’ve already made the schedule available on the website.
+You can take a look at that now by clicking HERE.

 Check out the full lineup below